TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 }
 ```

-**ðŸ’­ Intuition Behind the Approach:**
+**💭 Intuition Behind the Approach:**
-- Classic merge â€” straightforward but not optimal.
+- Classic merge — straightforward but not optimal.

 **Complexity (Time & Space):**
 - Time: